+This game is based on the history of Nicaraguan Sign Language.
 Nicaragua in the 1970s had no form of sign language.
 In 1977, something happened.
 Fifty deaf children from across the country were brought together to an experimental school in Managua.
 Without a shared language to express themselves, the children did the only thing they could -- they created one.
-In Sign, we follow a small piece of their journey.
+In Sign, we follow a story inspired by that journey.

 Other links of interest:

 - An interview with native speakers of ISN (Nicaraguan Sign Language)

 - Reflections on our first trip with the Nicaraguan Sign Language Projects to support language education in Bilwi and Waspam.